Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Returns true if the object can be grabbed by a secondary controller whilst already being grabbed and the object will swap controllers.
-Returns false if the object cannot be swapped.
+   * `bool` - Returns `true` if the Interactable Object can be grabbed by a secondary interacting object whilst already being grabbed and the Interactable Object will swap controllers.
+Returns `false` if the Interactable Object cannot be swapped.

-The IsSwappable method returns whether the object can be grabbed with one controller and then swapped to another controller by grabbing with the secondary controller.
+The IsSwappable method returns whether the Interactable Object can be grabbed with one interacting object and then swapped to another interacting object by grabbing with the secondary grab action.

 #### PerformSecondaryAction/0